 3. Take Advantage of Facebook

-Yes, it’s a time suck, but you can find a wealth of information on Facebook (move over, Google).
+Yes, it’s a time suck, but when you're moving to a new city, you can find a wealth of information on Facebook (move over, Google).
 Start by searching for activity or mutual-interest groups in your area.
 For instance, if you’re a parent, look for mommy groups.
 Many of these groups post deals and events.

 You can always ask for recommendations for things to do in your area, and many people will be glad to help.